 My least favourite part of crocheting amigurumi is the assembly.
 I find it fiddly and time consuming – all the more reason to get it right the first time!
 I strongly suggest that you use pins to hold your amigurumi in place.

+That’s it for my amigurumi tips for now.
 Have a look at my Etsy shop and the downloads page for some easy to follow, beginner-friendly amigurumi patterns.
 Need help understanding the abbreviations and symbols for Thoresby Cottage patterns?
 Have a look at my crochet pattern abbreviations list.